PanosPetras/UltimateNotepad/README.md

 A simple text editor made using the Ultimate++ framework.

-The executable is also available
+The code is compiled in UltimateNotepad.exe